MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp.md

 # What are Q# and the QDK?

 Q# is a programming language with features specifically designed for use with quantum computing.
-A key component of Microsoft's Quantum Development Kit (QDK), it provides quantum programmers a framework that allows you to focus on the algorithms without having to worry about technical details like gate sequence optimization or the physical implementation of a quantum computer.
+As a key component of Microsoft's Quantum Development Kit (QDK), it provides quantum programmers a framework that allows you to focus on the algorithms without having to worry about technical details like gate sequence optimization or the physical implementation of a quantum computer.

 The QDK comprises a wide range of tools which give developers everything they need to start writing quantum programs.
 Alongside the Q# language, the QDK includes:
 * the *Q# libraries*, which allow developers to hit the ground running and create real-world quantum applications today
 * various *target machines* on which Q# programs can be run.
 These include resource estimators and simulators for larger quantum programs, as well as a full-state quantum simulator, which behaves as a noise-free quantum computer.
 The latter is very useful for tinkering with ideas, debugging programs, and learning about quantum physics, but only efficient for programs with relatively few qubits.
-We're very much looking forward to introducing real quantum computers as target machines in the future.
+We're very much looking forward to making quantum computing hardware available as target machines in the future.
 * *tools* for making work with Q# as seamless as possible, such as extensions for Visual Studio and VS Code, and packages for use with Python and Jupyter Notebooks.
 * *API documentation* for pairing Q# with classical host languages such as Python and C#